-Mondi holds the cleaner structural position, with the lead spread across growth and profitability.
+Mondi holds the cleaner structural position, with the lead spread across profitability and growth.
+Wacker Chemie still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Wacker Chemie carries the stronger setup — intact trend against Mondi's broken trend.
 That leaves a split case: the structural lead stays with Mondi, but the market is not currently confirming it.

-This is not just a one-metric split: both growth and profitability materially support the lead.
-The overall score gap is 11 points in favour of Mondi plc.
+This is not just a one-metric split: both profitability and growth materially support the lead.
+The overall score gap is 19 points in favour of Mondi plc.

 This comparison is anchored in long-term financial trajectory similarity within the selected peer universe.